HPCToolkit/hpcviewer.e4/README.md

 Requirements:

-* Recommended: [Eclipse 2020.03](https://www.eclipse.org/downloads/packages/release/2020-03/r/eclipse-ide-rcp-and-rap-developers).
-May not work with older version.
+* Recommended: [Eclipse 2019.03](https://www.eclipse.org/downloads/packages/release/2019-03/r/eclipse-ide-rcp-and-rap-developers).
+May not work with older versions.
+For the newer versions (2019.06 and newer), hpcviewer still works but due to high-definition pixels support, the mapping between pixel and procedure names do not work properly (especially on Mac OS with retina display)

 To import the source code into Eclipse IDE: